-Note: Data under "New Apprentices" is the cumulative count towards the one million goal starting from FY 2018 (10/1/2017) and data under "New Programs" is non-cumulative federal quarterly data.
-FY 2020 Q3 data is preliminary and subject to revision.
-FY 2020 Q1 and Q2 New Programs data has been revised.
+Note: Data under "New Apprentices" is the cumulative count towards the one million goal starting from FY 2018 (10/1/2017) and data under "New Programs" is non-cumulative federal quarterly data, a subset of total national data.
+FY 2020 Q4 data is preliminary and subject to revision.
+FY 2020 Q3 New Programs data has been revised.

-Note: Information represents preliminary data for Q3 in both charts.
+Note: Information represents preliminary data for Q4 in both charts.